It is a student’s responsibility to:

 - Report accurate and up-to-date information on McGill Financial Aid applications (including their Financial Profile); understand that submissions are subject to verification requests at any time and that false reporting will result in the reversal of aid processed.

-- Inform the Scholarships and Student Aid Office of any inability to attend an appointment within 24 hours' notice so that the timeslot may be assigned to another student.
+- Inform the Scholarships and Student Aid Office of any inability to attend an appointment with at least 24 hours' notice so that the timeslot may be assigned to another student.

-- Maintain lines of communication with the University by ensuring accuracy of their contact information on Minerva and by ensuring that their McGill email is accessed, read and acted upon in a timely fashion.
+- Maintain lines of communication with the University by ensuring accuracy of their contact information on Minerva and by ensuring that their McGill email is accessed, read and acted upon in a timely fashion, in line with McGill’s Policy on E-Mail Communications with Students (PDF).

 - Understand their rights and responsibilities as it relates to their government aid.